 The Board shall maintain a seniority list showing the date upon which each employee's service commenced.
-An up-to-date seniority list shall be sent to the Secretary of the Union on October 15th each year, and posted in each school, maintenance shop and the Board office.
+An up-to-date seniority list shall be sent to the President of the Union on October 15th each year, and posted in each site location and the Board office.